msh100/rtcw/README.md

 =================

-This Docker image will download the required RTCW maps as specified in the `MAPS` environment variable (from `REDIRECTURL`) and then spawn an OSP server with configuration as defined in the environment variables or their defaults (refer below).
+This Docker image will download the required RTCW maps as specified in the `MAPS` environment variable (from `REDIRECTURL`) and then spawn an OSP or RtcwPro server with configuration as defined in the environment variables or their defaults (refer below).

 All logs are written to STDOUT so can be viewed from `docker logs` or run without the `-d` Docker run switch.